-Lard is now seen as a fat that’s good for you.
-But there’s a catch.
+Lard is now seen as a fat that's good for you.
+But there's a catch.
 It should be homemade lard.

-Store bought lard has preservatives BHA and BHT added to it so it has a longer shelf life.
+Grocery store lard has preservatives BHA and BHT added to it so it has a longer shelf life.
 Those 2 preservatives are thought to be bad for you.
-But hey … that’s this week, right?
+But hey ... that's this week, right?

 Luckily homemade lard is stupid easy to make.

-HOW TO RENDER LARD
+HOW TO MAKE LARD

 Leaf lard (your butcher will know what this is)